arrow-right-alt INTERNATIONAL MEDIA LAW GUIDE

 • Constitution of the Russian Federation (Art.
 23 – the right to protect honour and good name)

 • Criminal Code of the Russian Federation (Art.
 128.1 – criminal liability for slander; Art.
-137 -criminal liability for invasion in privacy; Art.
+137 – criminal liability for invasion of privacy; 272.1 – criminal liability for unlawful use, transfer, collection or storage of computer information containing personal data, as well as for creating or operating resources intended for unlawful storage or dissemination of such information; Art.
+280.3, Art.
 297, Art.
 298.1, Art.
-319. – criminal liability for slander of public officials)
+319. – criminal liability for certain reputation-related or speech-related offences involving public authorities, courts, officials and the Russian armed forces)

 • Federal Law dated July 27, 2006 No. 152-FZ “On Personal Data” (“Personal Data Law”) (the principal law in the area of privacy)

-It is also worth mentioning that decisions of the Constitutional Court, of the Supreme Court of the Russian Federation and of the European Court of Human Right are important for both criminal and civil regulations regarding defamation.
+It is also worth mentioning that decisions of the Constitutional Court, of the Supreme Court of the Russian Federation and of the European Court of Human Rights are important for both criminal and civil regulations regarding defamation.

 Criminal liability applies only to individuals (not legal entities).
 However, certain officials of the company that disseminated defamatory information can be brought to criminal liability, if their fault in the dissemination of the false and defamatory information is proved.